CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 ### How enrichment works

-Let's try to explain what happens under the hood when you carry out a polygon enrichment.
+Let's take a deeper look into what happens under the hood when you execute a polygon enrichment.

 Imagine we have polygons representing municipalities, in blue, each of which have a population attribute, and we want to find out the population inside the green circle.